NotHarshhaa/Certified_Kubernetes_Administrator/Helm/README.md

 * Create your own Helm Charts with Helm
 * Push them to Helm repository (Or any other repository out there)
 * Download and use existing ones
+* Store in OCI-compatible registries (Docker registry) since Helm 3

+Helm is currently in version 3, with Helm v4 in alpha stage (as of 2024).
+Helm v3 removed the Tiller component that was present in Helm v2, making it more secure and easier to use.
+Helm v4 (expected to be released in late 2025) will further improve performance, security, and usability with new features like enhanced plugin support and improved dependency management.

+Key improvements in Helm 3:
+* Improved security model - removed Tiller dependency
+* Release information stored as Kubernetes Secrets
+* Better validation of chart values
+* Support for OCI (Docker Registry) as chart repository
+* Improved dependency management with JSON schema validation
+* Three-way strategic merge for upgrades
+* Library charts for sharing templates
+* Signed charts for enhanced security
+* Helm push command for OCI registries

+Current industry best practices include:
+* Using semantic versioning for charts
+* Storing charts in Git repositories and OCI registries
+* Implementing GitOps workflows with tools like ArgoCD/Flux
+* Validating charts with schema validation
+* Creating comprehensive documentation

 Helm has some interesting features that makes it awesome, such as: